valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

   data2:
     driver: local
 ```
 Run `docker compose -f valkey-cluster.yaml up -d` to start the cluster.
 There is one more step to get the cluster running.
-First, find the name of one of your nodes with `docker ps --format '{{.Names}}'`.
+Find the name of one of your nodes with `docker ps --format '{{.Names}}'`.

 ```bash
 docker ps --format '{{.Names}}